 The old maxim "It's easier to beg forgiveness than ask permission" is one that you can apply to many areas of governance within small-to-medium-sized businesses.
-However, using that philosophy to determine whether you should classify workers as employees or independent contractors is one surefire way to land you in hot water with the IRS in a hurry.
+However, using that philosophy to determine whether you should classify workers as employees or independent contractors or both is one surefire way to land you in hot water with the IRS in a hurry.

 Rather, take the time to bone up on the government's definitions of what makes an independent contractor - and what excludes a worker from being considered as such - before you make your first hire, so you can stay on the right side of the law and avoid costly penalties.